danisven/StringMeUp/README.md

 ## Installation
 StringMeUP is available to install through conda.
 Simply run the following command to install it:

-`conda install -c bioconda stringmeup`
+`conda install -c conda-forge -c bioconda stringmeup`

 ## Usage